carrieprice78/website/content/guides/video tutorials/_index.md

 ## Design

 I use (Canva)[https://canva.com/], the free version, to make opening and closing slides that I export as .png files.
-I use those slides along with the fonts and colors I've chosen for branding to create a PowerPoint template (.potx).
+I use those slides along with the fonts and colors I've chosen for branding to create a PowerPoint template (.potx or .pptx).

 ## Sound

 Sound quality is important.
-Early on, I invested in a (RODE NT-USB Mini)[https://www.bhphotovideo.com/c/product/1540109-REG/rode_nt_usb_mini_usb_microphone.html].
+Early on, I invested in a [RODE NT-USB Mini](https://www.bhphotovideo.com/c/product/1540109-REG/rode_nt_usb_mini_usb_microphone.html).
 ## Need Help?

 Lots of these tools have communities on YouTube and Reddit to help you with learning the basics and troubleshooting problems.